lucasnatanmelo/lucasnatanmelo/README.md

 Front-End developer focused in ReactJS.
 <br/>
 I have personal experience with projects using JavaScript, Typescript, NodeJS and ReactJS.
-I'm a student at JStack and B7Web, where I'm learning and practing on the most modern technologies of web and mobile development, allied with my self taught knowledge.
+Student at JStack and B7Web, where I'm learning and practing on the most modern technologies of web and mobile development, allied with my self taught knowledge.

 ## 🛠 &nbsp;Tech Stack